Form 1099-NEC: What’s important for independent contractors

-There’s a new IRS form in town, Form 1099-NEC.
-Starting in tax year 2020, instead of reporting nonemployee compensation through Form 1099-MISC, businesses with contractors will need to file IRS Form 1099-NEC.
-And, if you do independent contracting work for a company, you probably will receive a 1099-NEC.
+Tax form 1099-NEC is relatively new, but millions of independent contractors receive it each year.
+Instead of reporting nonemployee compensation through Form 1099-MISC, as of the 2020 tax year, businesses with contractors file IRS Form 1099-NEC.
+If you do independent contracting or freelance work for a company, you probably will receive a 1099-NEC.

-Read on to find the answers to what a 1099-NEC is, who files and receives it, when it’s due, and how to fill it out.
+Read on to learn more about what a 1099-NEC is and filing requirements.
+Furthermore, we’ll share who receives Form 1099-NEC, when it’s due, and how to fill it out.

-Form 1099-NEC recently re-emerged from hibernation—it hasn’t been used since 1982.
-NEC is short for nonemployee compensation.
-As the name implies, Form 1099-NEC reports payments given to contractors or vendors throughout a tax year for trade and business.
-The IRS now wants to separate reporting of payments to contractors to improve clarity of deadlines and ensure you timely report these payments.
-Thus, they redesigned the old version for use in tax year 2020 and beyond.
+Form 1099-NEC has re-emerged from hibernation—it hasn’t been used since 1982.
+NEC is short for Non-Employee Compensation.
+As the name implies, this form reports business payments to contractors, vendors, and freelancers throughout a tax year.
+Why the change?
+The IRS wants to separate contractor payment reporting to improve clarity of deadlines and ensure timely reporting of these payments.
+Thus, they redesigned the 1099-NEC and brought it back starting in the 2020 tax year.

-Businesses must provide independent contractors Form 1099-NEC and file with the IRS by January 31.
+Businesses must provide independent contractors and freelancers Form 1099-NEC and file it with the IRS by January 31.
 In prior tax years, a business needed to figure out which one of the various deadlines for Form 1099-MISC applied to their payments.
+The 1099-NEC simplifies that.

 There are multiple copies – each due to different entities.